Synthesis of General Decoupling Networks Using Transmission Lines: Theory of the TL-based Decoupling Network

+where $b_{n,k}=b_{k,n}$ and $a_{n,k}=a_{k,n}$ due to the reciprocal property of each transmission line branch.
+One way to understand the matrix assembly is to consider the definition of Y parameters, which assumes the inactive ports being shorted.
+For example, $Y^{11}$ of a multiport network is defined when all the other ports are shorted to ground, leaving only port 1 being active.
+For the generalized $\pi$ network, all the ports being shorted to ground (except for port 1), leaves only the $y_{1,k}^{11}$ components in the response, hence $Y^{11}=\sum_{k=1}^{2N}y_{1,k}^{11}$.
+The mutual terms following similar analysis turn out to remain the same as $y_{1,k}^{12}$ for ports $1$ and $k$.

-In the proposed TL-decoupling network, the number of unknowns to be decided is $(4N^2+2N)$ (two unknowns $a$ and $b$, or $Z_0$ and $\theta$ for each branch), which is twice as many as what is needed to synthesize an arbitrary 2N-port network \cite{nie2014systematic}.
+In the proposed TL-decoupling network, the number of unknowns to be decided is $(4N^2+2N)$ (two unknowns $a$ and $b$, or $Z_0$ and $\theta$ for each TL branch), which is twice as many as what is needed to synthesize an arbitrary reciprocal and lossless 2N-port network \cite{nie2014systematic}.
 By enforcing the characteristic impedance (or the electrical length) on each branch, the number of unknowns is reduced to $2N^2+N$.
-By enforcing a conjugate matching with the $N-$port load, the number of unknowns is reduced to $N^2$.
-As discussed in \cite{nie2014systematic}, this $N^2$ design freedom implies that there is no unique solution for the DN, and can be leveraged to simplify the design topology or optimize the matching bandwidth.
+Now enforcing a conjugate matching with the $N-$port load, the number of unknowns is reduced to $N^2$.
+As discussed in \cite{nie2014systematic}, this $N^2$ design freedom implies that there is no unique solution for the multi-port DN.
+This fact can be leveraged to simplify the design topology or optimize the matching bandwidth of the DN.